-A cash purchase will typically offer the highest return on investment and the shortest payback.
+A cash purchase typically offers the highest return on investment and the shortest payback.
 Our average customer return on investment is over 16% and less than 5 years of payback time; we have many customers who see over 20% returns and less than 4-year paybacks.
 The higher the electric consumption and bill, the higher the return.
 Under this program, you keep your tax credit.

 If you are not in a position to pay cash outright for your system, financing is the best alternative; Option One Solar has over 30 years of experience in financing; we offer zero down, zero out-of-pocket programs with as low as 2.99% fixed rates for 12, 20 or 25-year terms.
 Under this program, you keep your tax credit.
 But the tax credit can include all fees, including finance fees and points.

 Some homeowners may consider leasing their solar systems or enter into a PPA, power purchase agreement.
 We would only recommend these two methods as a last resort and only if financing is not an alternative or the best return on investment for your financial plans or needs.
 On a lease or PPA agreement, the company keeps YOUR tax credit.
 Under this program, you do not keep your tax credit.
 In most cases, we can prove that our financing program will have a better return on your investment, even if you can not get the tax credit.

 To learn how to fill out the applicable IRS forms to claim your Solar Investment Tax Credit, visit our Solar Learning Center Article, Claiming the Solar Investment Tax Credit.